rage/java-programming/data/part-10/2-interface-comparable.md

 <!--
 Joskus haluamme järjestää esineitä useamman asian perusteella.
 Tarkastellaan seuraavaksi esimerkkiä, missä elokuvat listataan nimen ja julkaisuvuoden perusteella järjestettynä.
 Tässä käytämme Javan valmista <a href="https://docs.oracle.com/javase/8/docs/api/java/util/Comparator.html" target="_blank" norel>Comparator</a>-luokkaa, joka tarjoaa menetelmiä järjestämiseen.
 Oletetaan, että käytössämme on seuraava luokka `Elokuva` -->

 <p>We sometimes want to sort items based on a number of things.
 Let's look at an example in which films are listed in order of their name and year of release.
 We'll make use of Java's <a href="https://docs.oracle.com/javase/8/docs/api/java/util/Comparator.html" target="_blank" norel>Comparator</a> class here, which offers us the functionality required for sorting.
-Let's assume that we have the class `Film` at our disposal.</p>
+Let's assume that we have the class <code>Film</code> at our disposal.</p>

 <!--
 ```java